Abhishek-reddy31/Urine-Strip-Color-Detection/README.md

 5. **Extract**: Extract the dominant colors using k-means clustering.
 6. **Output**: Return the RGB values of the detected colors.

+**Note**: After uploading the image, kindly wait for a few seconds to let it process the image.
+Since k-means clustering is used, it may take a few seconds to display the results.
+The best-case scenario is 5 seconds, and the worst-case scenario is 20 seconds to display the results.

 ## How to Run the Project

 1. **Clone the repository**: